Catherine-DuBay/DuBay-Python-Portfolio/README.md

 # **Projects:**

+## Timeline: The Historical Event Challenge! 🕰️
+##### 🔗 [Link](https://timeline-final.streamlit.app) to Timeline Streamlit App.

+This project demonstrates my ability to code imaginatively, combining my skills and knowledge with my creative side.

+  - 📔 Tests players' knowledge of history in an exciting game format.
+  - 🎯 Uses scoring system to track accuracy and keep players engaged.
+  - ✨ Inspires players to use their imagination to code creatively.

 ## Named Entity Recognition Program 📱
+##### 🔗 [Link](https://ner-main.streamlit.app) to NER Streamlit App.

 This project demonstrates my ability to combine programs like spaCy and streamlit to create an application.